gdegiorgio/SCIOT-UNISA-2021/README.md

 }
 ```

-Same logic is applied to retrieve temperature values, sorted by Sorted by ascending date :
+Same logic is applied to retrieve temperature values, sorted by ascending date :

 ```javascript